 In 2014, the Company completed a change of business with a primary focus in the medical marijuana industry.
 As a result of the change in business focus, trading of Matica shares was halted in August 2014 and resumed trading in November 2014 as "MMJ".
-The Company has retained some of its exploration property portfolio.
+The Company has retained an exploration property portfolio.